Kasey Bos

-Kasey Bos (born 8 May 2004) is an Australian professional soccer player who plays as a left back for German club Mainz 05.
+Kasey Bos (born 8 May 2004) is an Australian professional soccer player who plays as a left-back for club Excelsior, on loan from club Mainz 05.

 Club career

 After playing a key role in Melbourne Victory Youth's promotion from NPL3 to the second tier of Victorian football, on 8 February 2024, Bos was elevated to Melbourne Victory's senior squad.

 Bos made his A-League debut with Melbourne Victory as a substitute against the Central Coast Mariners on 25 February 2024.

-In Melbourne Victory's elimination final against Melbourne City on 5 May 2024, with the Victory trailing 1–0 with less than 3 minutes of regulation time remaining, Bos assisted Nishan Velupillay's 88th minute equalising goal, which sent the match into extra time, with the Victory eventually prevailing 3–2 in a penalty shootout.
+In Melbourne Victory's elimination final against Melbourne City on 5 May 2024, with the Victory trailing 1–0 with less than 3 minutes of regulation time remaining, Bos assisted Nishan Velupillay's 88th-minute equalising goal, which sent the match into extra time, with the Victory eventually prevailing 3–2 in a penalty shootout.

-Bos scored his debut first team goal with Melbourne Victory in an Australia Cup match against Moreton City Excelsior on 14 September 2024, with Bos scoring the Victory's third goal in an eventual 4–0 win.
+Bos scored his debut first-team goal with Melbourne Victory in an Australia Cup match against Moreton City Excelsior on 14 September 2024, with Bos scoring the Victory's third goal in an eventual 4–0 win.

-Bos scored his debut A-League goal on 1 March 2025, a last-minute 97th minute equaliser against Brisbane Roar, which helped the Victory secure a 1-1 draw.
+Bos scored his debut A-League goal on 1 March 2025, a last-minute 97th-minute equaliser against Brisbane Roar, which helped the Victory secure a 1-1 draw.

-In June 2025 Bos signed for Bundesliga club Mainz 05 on a four-year contract.
+In June 2025, Bos signed for Bundesliga club Mainz 05 on a four-year contract.
+On 3 June 2026, he was loaned to Excelsior in the Netherlands for the 2026–27 season.